-Eat, Sleep, Console (ESC) is a tool that was initially introduced in 2014 as a collaborative faculty effort amongst Boston Medical Center, Yale, and The Children's Hospital at Dartmouth Hitchcock Medical Center in response to the sharp increase in NAS cases.
-The study was created to analyze a more functional scoring approach based on three premises in infants \geq 35 weeks.
-1. Can the baby eat >1 oz per feed or breastfeed well?
+Eat, Sleep, Console (ESC) is a tool that was initially introduced in 2014 as a collaborative faculty effort amongst Boston Medical Center, Yale, and The Children's Hospital at Dartmouth Hitchcock Medical Center in response to the sharp increase in NOWS cases.
+The study was created to analyze a more functional scoring approach based on three premises in infants \geq 35 weeks: Can the baby eat >1 oz per feed or breastfeed well?
 Can the baby sleep undisturbed for \geq 1 hr?
 Can the baby be consoled if crying within 10 mins?
-These three functions were deemed to be the essential functions of a newborn.
+These three abilities were deemed to be the essential functions of a newborn.
+This approach also emphasizes that "mom is medicine," with skin-to-skin and breastfeeding viewed both as ways to understand symptoms and to provide treatment.

-Assessments with the ESC tool are initiated shortly after birth and continue every 2 to 3 hours after feedings.
+Assessments with the ESC tool are initiated shortly after birth and continue every 3 to 4 hours after feedings.
 If the infant is unable to eat, sleep, or be consoled due to withdrawal symptoms, the nurse will have a huddle with the infant's family/caregiver to discuss current non-pharmacologic care being provided.
 If appropriate, current non-pharmacologic care is reinforced or increased.
-If at the next care interval, the infant's withdrawal symptoms continue to interfere with his or her eating, sleeping, or ability to be consoled, the medical team is alerted for a huddle with the nurse and family/caregiver.
+If, at the next care interval, the infant's withdrawal symptoms continue to interfere with his or her eating, sleeping, or ability to be consoled, the medical team is alerted for another huddle with the nurse and family/caregiver.
 If at this time non-pharmacologic interventions no longer provide the desired result, as-needed medication may be ordered.
 If this does not relieve the infant's withdrawal symptoms, scheduled medication may be initiated.